Units of twisted group rings and their correlations to classical group rings

 In this section we will introduce a generic construction of units in twisted group rings (of finite groups) which generalizes the bicyclic units.
-They defer by a factor determined by the twisting, hence the suggestive name of twisted bicyclic units.
-We will show in \Cref{sectie bicyclic units} that these units play a role analogous to the one of elementary matrices inside the special linear group, building on a generalisation of Jespers-Leal theorem obtained in \Cref{Jespers-Leal generalized}.
+They differ by a factor determined by the twisting.
+We will show in \Cref{sectie bicyclic units} that these units play a role analogous to the one of elementary matrices inside the special linear group, building on a generalisation of the Jespers-Leal theorem obtained in \Cref{Jespers-Leal generalized}.
 Thereafter we return to the context of the previous section and investigate their contribution to $\Coker(\Psi_{\chi})$.